This is the basic information you need about APES math on the AP® Exam.

 Don’t forget content review

-Five Steps to a Five.
-But many others are good as well (Barrons, and ones by textbook publishers).
+Five Steps to a Five, Barrons, or Princeton.
+But many others are good as well online or printed copies.